photo credit Frédéric Vigne

 The John Muir Project goes to court to enforce federal environmental laws in National Forests, including the National Environmental Policy Act (NEPA), the National Forest Management Act (NFMA), and the Endangered Species Act (ESA), in order to ensure that federal public forestlands are managed to provide optimal ecological conditions to support and restore the full complement of native biodiversity in these forest ecosystems, which have been severely degraded and damaged by decades of commercial logging and suppression of wildland fires.

-On September 16, 2019, John Muir Project, Seqoia Forestkeeper, Greenpeace, and Dr. James Hansen filed a lawsuit against the United States Department of Housing and Urban Development (HUD), the California Department of Housing and Community Development, and the United States Forest Service challenging HUD's approval of disaster relief funds for clearcut logging in newly regenerated forestland which serves as important wildlife habitat, and an associated biomass power plant.
+On September 16, 2019, John Muir Project, Seqoia Forestkeeper, Greenpeace, and Dr. James Hansen filed a lawsuit against the United States Department of Housing and Urban Development (HUD), the California Department of Housing and Community Development, and the United States Forest Service challenging HUD's approval of disaster relief funds for clearcut logging in newly regenerated forestland, which serves as important wildlife habitat, and an associated biomass power plant.
 The lawsuit alleges violations of the National Environmental Policy Act, Administrative Procedures Act, HUD regulations, and the Disaster Relief Appropriations Act of 2013.
 Meriel L. Darzen of Crag Law Center and Daniel Galpern are representing John Muir Project in this case.

 On July 15, 2019, John Muir Project, Mountain Communities for Fire Safety, and Lost Padres Forestwatch filed a lawsuit against the United States Forest Service challenging a commercial logging project that would cut medium to large trees and eliminate native shrubs in the Cuddy Valley Community.
 The lawsuit alleges violations of the National Environmental Policy Act and the National Forest Management Act.
 Rene M. Voss is representing John Muir Project in this case, and is currently on appeal to the United States Court of Appeals for the Ninth Circuit.

-On July 10, 2019, John Muir Project, Los Padres Forestwatch, and Center for Biological Diversity filed a lawsuit against the United States Forest Service and the United States Fish and Wildlife Service over its proposal to allow logging in a roadless area that contains as many as 50 California Condor roosting sites.
+On July 10, 2019, John Muir Project, Los Padres Forestwatch, and Center for Biological Diversity filed a lawsuit against the United States Forest Service and the United States Fish and Wildlife Service over its proposal to allow logging in a roadless area that contains as many as 50 California condor roosting sites.
 Specifically, the lawsuit alleges improper use of a categorical exclusion under the National Environmental Policy Act and a violation of the Endangered Species Act.
 Justin Augustine of the Center for Biological Diversity is representing John Muir Project in this case.

 On July 9, 2019, John Muir Project and the Center for Biological Diversity filed a lawsuit against the United States Forest Service alleging various claims under the Administrative Procedures Act and the National Environmental Policy Act.
-The challenge relates to the agency's proposal to remove mostly live trees on over 9,000 acres in the Inyo National Forest, near Mammoth Lakes, CA. Tom Buchele of EarthRise Law Center and Justin Augustine of the Center for Biological Diversity are representing John Muir Project in this case.
+The challenge relates to the agency's proposal to remove mostly live trees on over 9,000 acres in the Inyo National Forest, near Mammoth Lakes, California.
+Tom Buchele of EarthRise Law Center and Justin Augustine of the Center for Biological Diversity are representing John Muir Project in this case.

 On March 7, 2018, John Muir Project and Sequioa Forestkeeper filed a lawsuit against the United States Forest Service challenging two tree removal projects, one in Sequoia National Forest (Bull Run project) and the other in the Giant Sequoia National Monument (Spear Creek project).
 In both instances, the Forest Service bypassed environmental review requirements by relying on the use of categorical exclusions, despite the existence of extraordinary circumstances which prevent the use of categorical exclusions.
 This case is currently on appeal to the Ninth Circuit Court of Appeals.
 Rene P. Voss and Matt Kenna are representing John Muir Project in this case.